Status: Species: Common Name: Last Update:

 Online Phalacrocorax coronatus Crowned Cormorant -----

-Online Phalacrocorax featherstoni Pitt Island Shag -----
+Online Phalacrocorax featherstoni Pitt Shag -----

 Online Phalacrocorax fuscescens Black-faced Cormorant -----